sirguilhermeoliveira/tgl-nest/README.md

      RF07.
 Create a scheduler to run every day at 09:00, triggering emails only to players who haven't bet within 1 week prior to the current day inviting them to place a bet

-# 📋 Requirements for running project
+# 📋 Requirements for running project without Docker

 Node 14.18.0+

-Interminal use: yarn

-# 🛠️ Run project without docker
+Clone the repository

 In terminal use: yarn && yarn start